Qconsolidated/exercise-repo/README.md

 # exercise-repo
 Programming Fundamentals exercises

-Add Git exercises and solutions
+Add Git exercises and solutions.

-Making conflicts for the hell of it
+Making conflicts for the hell of it.

-Make conflicts
+Make conflicts.

+GitBash test.